 The journal “Brief Communications of Institute of Archaeology” publish theoretical and research papers on archaeology and allied disciplines, archaeological materials of great interest and information on archaeological expeditions.
 The book is published several times per year.

-Manuscripts submitted for publication in the book are required to follow the approved guidelines:
+Manuscripts submitted for publication in the journal are required to follow the approved guidelines:

-- The contents of the manuscript are required to reflect the topics of the collected papers.
+- The contents of the manuscript are required to reflect the topics of the journal .
 Other materials (letters to the Editor; declarations, etc.) are published only by special decision of the editorial board.

-- The manuscript is submitted electronically (Microsoft Word) and as a hard copy fully consistent with the electronic version.
+- The manuscript is submitted electronically (Microsoft Word).

 - Submitted manuscripts should be structured as follows: a) main text; b) references (See point 10); c) figure captions; d) abstract and keywords (See point 11); e) list of abbreviations; f); tables (See point 8); g) illustrations (if required, See point 7); h) author(s)’s last name(s) and contact details (See point 12).
 All specified sections of the manuscript should start at a new page.

 - The size of the manuscript should not exceed 0.8 printer’s sheet (32,000 characters with spacing) and 3 illustrations.
 It is allowed to increase the number of illustrations with relevant decrease in the size of the text.
 The manuscript includes all sections of the paper referred to in pp. 3 (a-f).
 All pages should be continuously and serially numbered as one document without omissions and additional letters (a, b …).

 - The text should be formatted automatically; the space bar should not be used for indent.
 In the title initials are placed before the authors’ last names.
 The title is typed using a ‘normal’ font (Do not use uppercase).